rogerhutchings/github-for-account-managers/s5_getting_changes.md

 # 5. Getting changes made

 ## What makes a good issue?

+- __A good title__
+    An issue title should be long enough that the issue can be understood without having to read the description.
+If you can include where in the project the issue lies, even better.
+For example:
+    > Home page - News widget title missing icon

-* __Reproducibility__
+- __Reproducibility__
     A dev needs to be able to observe a problem in order to troubleshoot it.
-If you have a problem that comes and goes, try and spend sometime to isolate how it's being caused.
+If you have a problem that comes and goes, spend some time to isolate the cause - transient bugs are incredibly difficult to fix.
+    > Bad: Top navigation breaks sometimes
+    > Good: Top navigation breaks when side navigation is already open

+## When to reopen an issue